Pediatrics

 0 High Impact

-Pediatric research benefits from interdisciplinary collaboration with fields such as child and adolescent health, health sciences research, traumatic brain injury, orthopedic surgery, physical activity, and behavioral sciences.
-This engagement spans multiple institutions across Arkansas, fostering a comprehensive approach to child health.
+Pediatric research benefits from and contributes to interdisciplinary collaborations.
+Connections are made with fields such as child and adolescent health, medical education, traumatic brain injury research, orthopedic surgery and rehabilitation, physical activity and health, and behavioral and psychological studies.
+This engagement spans multiple institutions within Arkansas, fostering a comprehensive approach to child health.

 AI-generated overview